rotundasoftware/modui-base/README.md

 } );
 ```

 ModuiBase is written in ES6 and must be transpiled with a tool like WebKit or Browserify to be used with older browsers.
-(At Rotunda we use [cartero](https://github.com/rotundasoftware/cartero) to further support the reuse of UI components in large multi-page web applications.)

 **Table of contents**
 - [Overview](#overview)